 Migration steps

-1. Export Sketch files as .sketch and import via Figma's Sketch importer (covers most files cleanly).
+Export Sketch files as .sketch and import via Figma's Sketch importer; covers most files cleanly.

-3. Train the team on Figma Auto Layout (different model than Sketch Smart Layout).
+Train the team on Figma Auto Layout; the model differs from Sketch Smart Layout.

-Not for: Skip Figma if your team depends on Sketch's Mac-native offline workflow or specific Sketch plugins.
+Not for: Skip Figma if your team depends on Sketch's Mac-native offline workflow or a specific Sketch plugin with no Figma equivalent.

-Penpot is free, open source under MPL 2.0, hosted by the maintainers or self-hostable, and production-ready since 2024.
-For solo designers, freelance UI work, and small teams with budget pressure, it covers the core Sketch surface (canvas, components, libraries, prototyping) at zero cost.
-The trade is a smaller plugin ecosystem and a slightly less mature design-system workflow.
+Penpot is open source under MPL 2.0, hosted by the maintainers or self-hostable, and production-ready since 2024.
+For solo designers, freelance UI work, and small teams with budget pressure, it covers the core Sketch surface at zero cost up to eight team members.

 Strengths